openframeworks/ofBook/12_ios/chapter.md

 ![Figure 1: OF on iPhone.](images/ofxiOS_XCode_sml.png "Figure 2: ofxiOS XCode.")

 When you open up a empty ofxiOS project you will immediatly notice some differences in the ofApp header file.
-You will see that ofApp extends ofxiOSApp and not ofBaseApp as you would see when running a desktop app.
-This is because iOS apps and desktop apps are different in many regards, desktop apps receive mouse and keyboard events and iOS apps receive touch events as well a orientation events and memory warnings.
-To handle these new events, new methods had to be defined inside ofxiOSApp which the ofApp inherits from and listens to.
+You will see that ofApp extends ofxiOSApp instead of ofBaseApp as you would see when running a desktop app.
+This is because iOS apps and desktop apps are slightly different, desktop apps receive mouse and keyboard events and iOS apps receive touch events as well a orientation events and memory warnings.
+To handle these new events, new methods had to be defined inside ofxiOSApp which the ofApp inherits from.

 ```
 void touchDown(ofTouchEventArgs & touch);